Dilwale (1994 film)

 Dilwale is a 1994 Indian Hindi-language romantic action film directed by Harry Baweja.
-It stars Ajay Devgn, Sunil Shetty, Raveena Tandon, and Paresh Rawal.
+It stars Ajay Devgn, Sunil Shetty, Raveena Tandon, and Paresh Rawal as the main antagonist.
 Originally Divya Bharti signed for the lead, but due to her sudden demise, Tandon was cast.

 Released on 4 February 1994, the film took an excellent opening and emerged as a superhit as well as one of the top-grossing films of the year.
 At the 40th Filmfare Awards, Shetty received a nomination in the Best Supporting Actor category.

 Plot

 Arun Saxena is detained in a mental hospital.
 He attempts to escape but is stopped by the doctors.
 Arun's mother, Jamuna, sits in front of a temple every day with her back turned to God, vowing to only face God when Arun returns.

 Inspector Vikram Singh, a young and honest police officer, is asked to visit Arun along with his superior to assess Arun's condition.
 Arun becomes aggressive when Sapna is mentioned.
 The doctors administer a shock treatment to make Arun unconscious.
 Vikram is moved by Arun's behaviour and believes that Arun is not insane, but deeply in love.
 Arun's mother visits him and pleads for him to wake up, as he needs to seek revenge against Mama Thakur.
 Vikram overhears this and becomes curious.
 Later, Vikram meets Jamuna at the temple to learn Arun's story, and the film delves into the past.

 Arun used to be a happy and carefree young poet.
 At a party, he falls in love with Sapna.
 Her uncle, Rangeen "Mama" Thakur, has been hiding his true motives, as he aims to seize her wealth.
 Arun openly expresses his love for Sapna and even confronts Shankar Bihari, a goon hired by Mama to marry Sapna for her wealth.
 Arun's actions show his deep affection for Sapna.
 Sapna initially rejects Arun’s advances but eventually falls for him after witnessing his willingness to sacrifice his life for her.
 Shankar sends Jyoti to seduce Arun, which Sapna misunderstands.
 Arun and Sapna reconcile, but Mama attempts to harm Arun and sends goons to kill him.

 Arun and Jamuna are attacked, prompting Arun to fight back and defeat the goons.
 He then pursues Sapna.
 Mama tricks Jyoti into going to Arun's house under false pretences and murders her.
 Arun is framed for the murder due to his association with Jyoti.
 Mama brutally tortures Jamuna to force Arun to confess.
 Arun eventually confesses, leading Sapna to believe that he is guilty and she breaks up with him.
 Unable to bear this news, Arun loses his sanity and is subsequently admitted to a mental asylum after being found guilty.